Partially Stochastic Infinitely Deep Bayesian Neural Networks: Experiments

 In the design of our model, we implement a similar approach to Xu et al. \yrcite{xu2022infinitely} by parametrising the drift of the variational posterior $f_q$ through a multilayer perceptron.
 On the other hand, we choose a convolutional architecture for $f_h$, although it can be widely varied across the given tasks.

 We conduct our experiments under three distinct configurations.
 The first configuration, termed `SDEfirst', is defined by setting the initial time cut, $t_1$, to 0.
-In this setup, the weights process is initially modelled with a SDE and then transitions to an ODE regime.
+In this setup, the weights process is initially modelled with an SDE and then transitions to an ODE regime.
 Within this framework, we explore two sub-settings: one where the initial values of the ODE are the weights obtained from the SDE, and another, labelled `\texttt{fix\_w}$_2$', where the initial values of the ODE are trainable parameters.
 The second configuration, `ODEFirst', sets the second time cut, $t_2$, to 1, i.e. the endpoint of the considered time frame.
 Here, the weight evolution initially follows an ODE, with stochasticity introduced in the subsequent phase.
 The last configuration, the Horizontal Cut method (`Hor.
 Cut'), splits the weight vector into two subsets, $S$ and $D$ - here $t_1=0$ and $t_2=1$.
+These segments evolve according to an SDE, discretised using the Euler-Maruyama scheme, and an ODE computed using the Euler scheme.
+Two critical criteria guide the selection of $t_1$ and $t_2$.
+The first criterion is the data’s uncertainty and complexity.
+For data with high uncertainty or limited prior knowledge, extending the stochastic phase ( $t_2$ in `SDEFirst') may be advantageous.
+Conversely, when more prior information is available, prolonging the deterministic phase ( $t_1$ in `ODEFirst') could benefit the model more.
+The second criterion is computational efficiency.
+Models with an extended stochastic phase may require greater computational resources, which is an important consideration in scenarios with limited computational budgets.
+Table \ref{tab: ablation} provides further insights into the impact of $t_1$ and $t_2$ on the performance and computational time of our models.

-These segments evolve according to a SDE, discretised using the Euler-Maruyama scheme, and an ODE computed using the Midpoint scheme, respectively.
-For hyperparameter optimisation, we employ a comprehensive grid search, which are detailed in Appendix \ref{app: experiments}.
+We employ a comprehensive grid search for hyperparameter optimisation, and the final values are detailed in Appendix \ref{app: experiments}.
 Across all experiments, the diffusion function $g_p$ is set to a constant value.
 Lastly, experiments were conducted on a single Nvidia RTX 3090 GPU.